aptos-labs/aptos-indexer-processors/test_move_script/README.md

 ## How to run this code?
 `aptos move compile && aptos move run-script --compiled-script-path build/run_script/bytecode_scripts/main.mv --profile blah`
   * If you haven't created a profile before run `aptos init --profile blah`

+## Notes
+  * This is meant to be a template.
+You should build your own script.
+  * In `Move.toml`, you can change the revision for the frameworks to test new code, from `main` for example.